sscs-ose/sscs-ose-code-a-chip.github.io/FAQ.md

 ## FAQ
 **Question:** What is the recommended way to install tools in my Notebook?

 **Answer:** Since we are using Notebooks, it is necessary not to bloat your Notebook with makefiles.
 The tools aren't meant to be installed from their source code.
-To address that, the main EDA toolsnecessary to design your chip  have been packaged and can be simply installed as follows:
+To address that, the main EDA tools necessary to design your chip  have been packaged and can be simply installed as follows:

 ```
 import os